-For example, if you wanted to implement logic that sent an email to your boss everytime a new user signed up to your app, you would likely add smarts to the User model.
-This is best represented as Model behavior, because it concerns a particular record, and Gadget can help with loading and saving that particular record as it is changed.
+For example, if you wanted to implement logic that sent an email to your boss every time a new user signed up to your app, you would likely add behavior to the User model.
+This is best represented as Model behavior, because it concerns a particular record (the user who just signed up), and Gadget can help with loading and saving that particular record as it is changed.
 Conversely, a weekly email that gets sent to your whole company notifying you of all that week's signups might be a Global Action.
 This behavior doesn't read or write any data to or from a particular central record, and so it's most natural to model it as a Global Action, because it's outside any one record's lifecycle.

 Model behaviors are expressed using a statechart.
 Statecharts are a visual way of representing complex behaviors.
 Statecharts have been around since the 80s, and while they are robust and flexible, they are infrequently used as they can be challenging to setup.
-Fortunately, Gadget sets up a statechart for all of your models as soon as your create them, and allows you to use as much or as little of the statechart as you desire in your modeling.
+Fortunately, Gadget sets up a statechart for all of your models as soon as they're created, and allows you to use as much or as little of the statechart as you like.

-Statecharts really shine when you try to model your business logic as a set of states and transitions.
-Statecharts are explicit about what is allowed to happen when, and about what you can expect to happen as a result of stimulating your data in some way.
+Statecharts really shine when you try to model your business logic as a set of states and a set of transitions among them.
+Statecharts are explicit about what is allowed to happen when, and about the effects of some happening should be.
 They're also easy to read and understand if you're coming back to a statechart you haven't worked with in a while.

-Gadget generates a statechart for each model you create, and allows you to define exactly what's possible within that model by editing the statechat directly in the Gadget editor.
+Gadget generates a statechart for each model you create, and allows you to define exactly what's possible within that model by editing the statechart directly in the Gadget editor.

 Each rectangular box in the statechart represents a different state that a record can be in.
 Each arrow in the statechart represents the actions that can be taken on your model.
 States describe the system's current view of the world, and actions are processes that can be run to change this view.
 Records start their lives in a particular states, and then Actions change that state when users trigger them.
 The current state for each record is exposed on that record's RecordState field, and each action is exposed as a separate GraphQL mutation in your public API.